rosshadden/handlebars-helpers/README.md

 ##log

-This is so simple, and yet obviously useful.
+This is quite simple, and yet obviously useful.

-Note:  If memory/laziness serve, it only logs one argument.
-This is something else I will improve when the need arises.

 ----------------
 Let me know what you think!
 Or leave me alone.